Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ## Classifying GitHub Review Comments
 We now leverage the classifier developed in the previous section to classify over 30000 GitHub review comments from the top 100 most forked Java repositories on GitHub.
-GitHub exposes a REST API that allows developers to interact with the platform.
+GitHub exposes a REST API that allows developers to interact with the platform, which we will use to mine our Review Comments.
 In general, an API provides an interface between two systems to interact with each other programmatically.
 Representational State Transfer (REST) is an architectural style that defines a set of constraints and properties based on HTTP.
 APIs that conform to the REST architectural style, or RESTful web services, provide interoperability between computer systems on the Internet.
-We consume the GitHub REST API to load repository data for the 100 most forked java repositories on GitHub.
+We first consume the GitHub REST API to load repository data for the 100 most forked java repositories on GitHub.

 ```python